-The storm water collection system design is for conserving your own surface water.
-It has an underground holding tank and a pump.
-You then are able to use the stored water and harvest it through the pumping system.
+A pumped storm water collection system design is for conserving your own surface water.
+It features an underground holding tank and a pump.
+You can use the stored water and harvest it through the pumping system.
 This water can be reused to water your garden, fill your pool, or be redirected to an animal’s water trough.
 There are numerous options depending on what you are looking to get out of this storm water design.

 The storm water diversion system diverts water away from a structure.
 It takes impervious water off of the roof, and into the downspout, thus redirecting it through an underground pipe that takes the water to an area where it can safely drain.